-As the sole proprietor of a growing agency and mom to a two year old and 10 month old, I’m always trying to achieve the magic work/life balance ratio.
+As the sole proprietor of a growing agency and mom to a four year old and an almost-three-year-old, I’m always trying to achieve the magic work/life balance ratio.
 I also know that it is not always realistic to effectively achieve this balance, especially in our industry of tight deadlines, childcare unknowns and last minute fire drills.

 Years ago [before I started my own business], I worked for an agency that had a fairly strict vacation policy.
 You were required to accrue your days, and requests made by senior team members would take precedence over my own.
 As a 20-something designer with zero responsibilities other than my dog – no dependents, no mortgage, no yard to manage – I wanted to get out of dodge as much as I possibly could.
 I promised myself that when I controlled my own destiny, I’d rewrite the game of PTO.